Put Our Master Chef-Consultants on Your Team

 |Brad Barnes '87, CMC, CCA, AAC

-CIA alumnus Brad Barnes is senior director of continuing education and the North American Association of Food Equipment Manufacturers professor at the CIA.
+CIA alumnus Brad Barnes is director of CIA Consulting and Industry Programs.
 Before returning to his alma mater in 2009, Chef Barnes was president of GigaChef, LLC, a consulting company for hotels and high-volume foodservice.
 He previously held executive chef positions for a variety of establishments, 64 Greenwich Avenue and Nancy Allen Rose Catering in Greenwich, CT.
 Active in the American Culinary Federation, Chef Barnes is chair of its Certified Master Chef Committee, a certified competition judge, and the recipient of several honors, including the ACF President's Award.
 The co-author of three books, he served as coach for Team USA at the Culinary Olympics in 2000, 2004, and 2008.